mahmut26/Morpheus-STM32/README.md

  - Usually, "blue pill" boards have a wrong R10 value (USB pullpup resistor, should be 1.5k but manufcturers place a 10k or other value resistor instead), so you can add a 1.8k in R13.
 If your board has the correct value or you already fixed it in the board, then leave R13 unpopulated.
  - ~Hotend sensor uses a 1k resistor pullup (R1).
 Anyway, if you're having trouble with finding (or creating) thermistor tables, just replace it with a 4.7k resistor and use the usual Marlin tables.~
   Now Marlin has configurable thermistors, you can use thermistor **1000** in **configuration.h** and choose pull-up, ressistance and beta values in **configuration_adv.h**

+Now you can use firmware.bin.

+Check this link please.
+It's simple...
+Kinda